dannypgodwin/COVID-19-Data-Analysis/README.md

 ..

 Task 1: Importing COVID19 dataset
-Import COVID19 dataset and prepare it for the analysis by dropping columns and aggregating rows.

 Task 2: Finding a good Measure
-Decide on and calculate a good measure for our analysis.

-Task 3: Importing World happiness report dataset Import World happiness report dataset, dropping useless columns and Merge it with COVID19 dataset to find correlations among our data.
+Task 3: Importing World happiness report dataset

 Task 4: Visualizing the results
-Visualize our results using Seaborn.

 ..